abpframework/abp/docs/en/Community-Articles/2020-09-28-Using-DevExtremeAngularComponents-With-The-ABP-Framework/Using-DevExtremeAngularComponents-With-The-ABP-Framework.md

 </ng-container>
 ```

-The headers should change when a new language is selected
+The headers should change when a new language is selected;

 ![A gif showing the headers of the table getting translated into the chosen language](devextreme-final.gif)

 ## Conclusion

-In this article, we have seen how to integrate `DevExtreme` angular components into a project generated by `ABP CLI`
+In this article, we have seen how to integrate `DevExtreme` angular components into a project generated by `ABP CLI`.

-You can download the code of [the demo here](https://github.com/abpframework/abp-samples/tree/master/DevExtreme-Angular)
+You can download source code of [the demo here](https://github.com/abpframework/abp-samples/tree/master/DevExtreme-Angular).